-Once in our houses we will climb onto our balconies and roofs and chuck pot plants down on the zombies’ heads.
-There will be streets and streets of us, all calling to each other with helpful, zombie killing encouragement.
-We can stand at our locked grill doors and poke chopsticks into their eyeballs all day long, because we are not mindlessly controlled by plot points needing to drive a story forward.
-We can just all camp out and do this for however long is necessary.
+Once in our houses we’ll all climb onto our balconies and roofs and chuck pot plants down on the zombies’ heads.
+We’ll call to each other with helpful, zombie killing suggestions and encouragement.
+We’ll stand inside our locked grill doors and poke chopsticks through the bars into zombie eyeballs all day, for however long is necessary.

-– Get on a boat in the harbour, blare your horns and wave and shout a lot.
-The zombies will all pile off of wharves into the harbour, where they will either be trapped, swept away, or simply become a lot more manageable.
+- Get on a boat and go out into the harbour, then blare your horns and shout and wave.
+The zombies will all pile into the harbour, where they will become a lot more manageable.

-– Dangle a screaming child off a cliff.
-The zombies will hear her and pile over the cliff trying to get her, only to smash apart on the rocks below.
-When all the zombies are dead, hoist up the child, pat her on the head, and tell her everything is going to be all right.
+- Dangle a screaming child off a cliff.
+The zombies will hear her and pile over the cliff trying to get her, only to smash to pieces on the rocks below.
+Once all the zombies are dead, hoist up the child, pat her on the head, and tell her everything is going to be all right.